BCStudentSoftwareDevTeam/ee-lab-documentation/home/output/audioamplifiereagletutorial.md

 Create the schematic for the Audio Amplifier as shown in Figure 1 below.
 Here is the video from [Part 5](https://youtu.be/qm8M5Q1QJYA) and [tutorial](https://learn.sparkfun.com/tutorials/using-eagle-schematic) from Sparkfun.

 ![image_24_eagle.png](/image_24_eagle.png)
-Figure 1: Schematic for the Audio Amplifier
+Schematic for the Audio Amplifier

 The table below will help you find every part in the Schematic.